vickgoodman/infra/devcontainer/README.md

 <!-- SPDX-License-Identifier: 2.0 license with LLVM exceptions -->

-This folder contains the infrastructure for beman project's generic devcontainer image.
+This folder contains the infrastructure for Beman project's generic devcontainer image.
 You can checkout available images in beman's [GitHub Packages page](https://github.com/orgs/bemanproject/packages/container/package/devcontainers).

 The image is build on top of GitHub's
 [C++ devcontainer image](https://github.com/devcontainers/images/tree/main/src/cpp)
-for ubuntu 24.04.
+for Ubuntu 24.04.

 The image includes:

 - The latest CMake from kitware's apt repository
 - Latest compiler based on build args (gnu or llvm) installed from the universe repository
-- [pre-commit](https://pre-commit.com/), the standard linter manager across beman
+- [pre-commit](https://pre-commit.com/), the standard linter manager across Beman

 ## Example devcontainer setup